aidanhs/emsnudown/README.md

 Build information
 -----------------

-`make` will generate four files by default.
+`make` will generate six files by default.

-`emsd.opt.*` files have optimisations enabled so should be significantly smaller and faster than the other two.
+`emsd.opt.*` files have optimisations enabled so should be significantly smaller and faster than the other four.
 If something is broken, it's possibly worth checking if it's an optimisation by running with the non-optimised version.

+`emsd.chk.*` files have additional checks and assertions enabled and should be useful for debugging.

+emsd.* (i.e. not chk or opt) are produced by the default emscripten options.

 `*.js` files are the core of the EmSnudown offer.
 In particular, you probably want emsd.opt.js if you want to use EmSnudown in a project.